 Cold Foam Ingredients

 Making this cold foam recipe can be made with just one ingredient: heavy whipping cream.
 (See other options below.)

-    You can also add in sweeteners and flavors like vanilla or caramel syrup, maple syrup, or simple syrups along with the

-    flavor ideas below.
+If you want a flavored version, you can also add different flavors and sweeteners like vanilla or caramel syrup, maple syrup, or simple syrups or try one of the flavor ideas below.

 How to Make Cold Foam at Home

 Ok, so how do you make cold foam at home?
 It comes together in just two steps.

 - Make coffee.
 You can put cold foam over any iced coffee you like.
 Homemade cold brew, nitro cold brew, iced espresso, iced latte, or shaken espresso.
 Pour the coffee over a cup of ice cubes.
 It’s up to you.

 - Make cold foam recipe.
 Combine whipping cream and any additional flavors (see ideas below!) and use a handheld frother to froth until thickened, but not until stiff peaks form (that’s too long!).
 You could also use an immersion blender, but a handheld milk frother works best and they are under $10!

 Cold Foam FAQs